Jolgurt/MECMAddAppTool/README.md

 - SCCMAddAppTool.exe
 - SCCMAddAppSettings.xml

+*This tool was first written years ago, circa 2016.
+It has gone through a few iterations to get to this point.
+But I still use it today.*

 ## Configuration
 All custom settings are stored in the settings XML.
 This is so the core script does not have to be modified by the user.